Varaha: Other legends and textual references

-Another legend in the minor Purana named Kalika Purana also depicts the sectarian conflicts between the Vaishnava followers of Vishnu and the Shaiva followers of Shiva.
-Varaha lifts Bhumi by piercing his tusks through her.
-He then assumes the form of the seven-hooded serpent Shesha (Ananta) and supports the earth on one of his hoods.
-Thereafter, Varaha and Bhumk enjoy amorous dalliance as Varaha and Varahi.
-They have three boar sons named Suvrtta, Kanaka, Ghora.
-Varaha and his three boar sons create mayhem in the world.
-The gods and goddesses go to Varaha to abandon his boar form.
-Vishnu requests Shiva to take the form of Sharabha (also called Varahaghna Murti), to kill Varaha and the three sons of his.
+Another legend in the minor Purana named Kalika Purana also depicts the sectarian conflicts between the Vaishnava and Shaiva sects.
+In this legend, Varaha lifts Bhumi by raising his tusks beneath her.
+Ignoring Shiva's request to abandon his boar form, Varaha travels to the mountain called Lokaloka.
+Thereafter, Varaha and Bhumi, in the form of a swine, enjoy an amorous dalliance.
+He sires three boar sons with her named Suvrtta, Kanaka, Ghora.
+The three boar sons create mayhem in the world.
+Due to his fatherly affection for his children, Varaha does not intervene in their destructive acts.
+The gods, headed by Indra, visit Vishnu, informing him of their plight.
+Vishnu suggests Brahma and the other gods to infuse Shiva with all of their power, allowing him to take the form of Sharabha.
 The retinues of Sharabha and Varaha, aided by Narasimha, fight.
 In the war, Narasimha is killed by Sharabha.
 Thereafter, Varaha requests Sharabha to dismember him and create implements of sacrifice from his body parts; Sharabha complies by slaying Varaha and he kills his three sons and creates implements of sacrifice from his body.

 Varaha also appears in the Shakta (Goddess-oriented) narrative in the final episode of the Devi Mahatmya text embedded in the Markendeya Purana.
 Vishnu as Varaha creates his shakti Varahi (along with other deities, together called the eight matrika goddesses) to aid the Great Goddess to fight the demon Raktabija and they kill him.

 The scripture Varaha Purana is believed to be narrated by Vishnu to Bhumi, as Varaha.
 The Purana is devoted more to the "myths and genealogies" connected to the worship of Vishnu.
 Though Varaha is praised numerous times as the saviour of the earth from the waters, the detailed legend is not given in the Purana.
 Bhumi praises Vishnu as Varaha who rescued her numerous times in various avatars and sees the complete universe in his mouth, when Varaha laughs.
 The Varaha Upanishad, a minor Upanishad, is narrated as a sermon from Varaha to the sage Ribhu.